Interface RedisConnectionCommands

 sort

-String[] sort(String key, String pattern, SortOrder sortOrder, boolean alpha, Long limitOffset, Long limitCount, String storeKey, String... getPatterns)
+String[] sort(String key, String pattern, SortOrder sortOrder, boolean alpha, Long limitOffset, Long limitCount, String storeKey, String... getPatterns) From http://redis.io/commands/sort:

 Available since 1.0.0.